aott33/api-with-nodeJS/README.md

-# How to Enable Server-Side Rendering for a React App
+# How to use an API with Node.js

 ## Introduction